Dubhe CLI for Sui

 Commands

-Generate Store libraries from a dubhe.config.ts file.
-See the Store Config and schemagen documentation in the Store section for more details.
+Generate Move code from a dubhe.config.ts file.
+See the resources config and generate documentation for more details.

 Options: